- Sociology Major

 - Writing Awards

-The Sociology Undergraduate Research Opportunity program (SURO) allows students to learn more about a specific topic in the discipline while practicing sociological research methods by assisting a faculty member or a graduate student with their ongoing research project.
-Students are highly encouraged to get involved – contact researchers to apply!
+The Sociology Undergraduate Research Opportunity program (SURO) allows students to work as a research assistant in the department to learn more about a specific topic in the discipline while practicing sociological research methods.

 Working as an undergraduate research assistant provides useful skills, including: